ariga/atlas/doc/md/guides/migration-tools/golang-migrate.md

 CLI and Go library that's widely used in the Go community.
 * [Atlas](https://atlasgo.io) is an open-source tool for inspecting, planning, verifying and executing schema changes to your database.
-* Developers using `golang-migrate` users can use Atlas to automatically plan schema migrations for them, based on the desired state of their schema instead of crafting them by hand.
+* Developers using `golang-migrate` can use Atlas to automatically plan schema migrations for them, based on the desired state of their schema instead of crafting them by hand.

 ## Automatic migration planning for golang-migrate